mahmudsudo/mahmudsudo/README.md

 Here are some ideas to get you started:-->

 Passionate Rust/Protocol engineer with a strong background in blockchain development.
 Committed to creating decentralized solutions that drive innovation and empower individuals.
 Adept at collaborating in cross-functional teams and delivering high-quality code.
-Excited about contributing to the Polkadot ecosystem and advancing the decentralized economy.
+Excited about contributing to the Blockchain ecosystem and advancing the decentralized economy.

 ## Skills